Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 A person must meet the minimum standard of relevant experience as a self-employed individual in cultural activities, athletics or participation at a world-class level in cultural activities, athletics or farm management.

-The applicant must have both relevant experience and the intention and ability to be self-employed in Canada in one of the specified areas, and to make a significant contribution to one of these activities in Canada.
+The applicant must have relevant experience, intention, and ability to be self-employed in Canada in one of the specified areas, and to make a significant contribution to one of these activities in Canada.